hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_f94bca6c-d715-4055-8b4b-ec3edb206328-0_1.content.md

 ## Wallpaper Background

-Our wallpaper features a simple graphic of a neural network against a background of complementary colors.
+Our wallpaper features a simple graphic of a neural network against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 This image serves as a reminder of the complex processes at work when it comes to data transformation, and inspires us to push the boundaries of what's possible.

 ## About Us